ioannad/lambda/README.md

 In the UI's "base REPL", the above evaluate to `:true` and `b`, respectively.

 ## Implementation features
-  - A User Interface (UI) in the package `:lambda.ui` (call `(main)`) using self-encoded primitives, which include:
+  - A User Interface (UI) in the package `:lambda.ui` (call `(main)`) using self-encoded primitives (encoded as λ terms).
+    The UI includes:
+	+ A transformation viewer: Input a λ TERM and see its available representations (see next list item).
+Evaluate the TERM before returning the different representations with =:eval TERM=.
+In the TERM you can use the same primitives as the `λ.base` REPL below.
-      + Two Read Eval Print Loops (REPLs) for this λ calculus:
+	+ Two simple Read Eval Print Loops (REPLs) for this λ calculus:
-          * `λ.base` allows you to use the following symbols as primitives: `:ID :TRUE :FALSE :S :AND :OR :IF :Y :OMEGA`
+          * `λ.base` allows you to use the following symbols as self-encoded primitives: `:ID :TRUE :FALSE :S :AND :OR :IF :Y :OMEGA`
           * `λ.church` allows you to use base, as well as numbers in your statements, and the following symbols as primitives for numeric functions:
             `:A+ :A* :Aexp :Azero? :A+1 :A-1 :A-factorial`, for plus, times, exponent, zero test, successor, predecessor, and factorial.
-      + A transformation viewer: Input a λ term and see its available representations (see next list item).

   - Showcases representations of lambda terms in my quest to understand compilers.
     So far, showcased representations of lambda terms are the following.
       + The standard, single variable binding, parenthesised lambda terms as quoted common-lisp lists, for example, `'(^ x (x y))`.
       + De Bruijn representation (locally nameless for open terms), the example becomes `'(^ (0 y))`.
       + A common lisp representation, the example becomes `'(lambda (x) (funcall x y))`.
-      + TBA: Implementation of Tromp's
+      + An implementation of Tromp's
-        * combinatorial logic representation in the form of SKI-calculus (towards a stack machine),
+        * combinatorial logic representation in the form of SKI-calculus (towards a stack machine - WebAssembly),
         * and his binary representation.
       + TBA: Implementation of Mogensen's continuation passing style self encoding of lambda calculus (Mogensen-Scott encoding).
       + I provide transformations between defined representations.